plotdb/uploadr/README.md

  - `upload(req, ret)` - called when we expect a file storing slot is created.
  - `download(req, ret)` - called before file is served to user.

-where ret should be an object with the following fields:
+where the return value should be an object with the following fields:

  - `name`: filename
  - `id`: file id, provided by provider.